beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-9.0.md

 - This example demonstrates a basic use case where the module initializer `Initialize` is automatically invoked when the assembly is loaded, even before the `Main` method execution begins.
 The `Initialize` method sets the application name and performs other initialization tasks.

-- **Database Connection Initialization**

-- Module initializers can also be useful for setting up database connections or reading configuration settings required across the application.
+- **Database Connection Initialization**: Module initializers can also be useful for setting up database connections or reading configuration settings required across the application.
 Here's a simplified example:

 ```csharp
 using System;